OpenLiberty/openapi-ui-test-app/README.md

 - Java 17 or later is required
 - Build liberty locally with the changes you want to test
 - Clone this repository
-- In `build.gradle` update `installDir` to point to the `build.image/wlp` directory in your workspace so that the test runs on your locally built liberty
+- In `gradle.properties` update `ui.test.liberty.installDir` to point to the `build.image/wlp` directory in your workspace so that the test runs on your locally built liberty
-  - If you need to test against a released version of liberty, you can comment out `installDir` and uncomment the `dependencies` section instead
 - start the server and deploy the test application by running `./gradlew libertyStart`

 ### MicroProfile UI (OpenAPI 3.0)